stuart-abhishek/100-Days-Of-Python/README.md

+---

+🌎 About This Repository

-Welcome to my 100 Days of Python challenge — a personal mission to master Python, develop real-world problem-solving skills, and build a portfolio that proves passion, discipline, and creativity.
+Welcome to my 100 Days of Python challenge!

-Each day I design, code, and upload a new project — from beginner fundamentals to AI-inspired applications — preparing myself for my dream:
-🎯 IIT Madras → MIT / Stanford Computer Science.
+This repository documents my 100-day journey to master Python — one project every day, combining creativity, logic, and real-world problem-solving.
+Each project is designed with clean structure, interactive design, and modern programming concepts that reflect the skills of a future Computer Science Engineer at → MIT → Stanford.

+---

+🎯 My Vision

+🔥 Master Python — from fundamentals to advanced algorithms.

+💡 Think like an engineer, design like an artist, and build like a scientist.

+🚀 Develop projects that prove consistency, logic, and innovation.

+🎓 Achieve admission into top universities — MIT, Stanford — through skills and passion.

 ---